On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Man with a Guitar, 1912 | Philadelphia Museum of Art

-Guitar had been a favored motif of Picasso as early as 1903, but it was not until he began experimenting with Cubism that he transformed this everyday object into flattened forms.
+The guitar had been a favored motif of Picasso as early as 1903, but it was not until he began experimenting with Cubism that he transformed this everyday object into flattened forms.

 Painted in 1919, Guitare sur une table exemplifies the Cubist pioneer's daring stylistic evolution in the years following the First World War.
 Here, space is compressed in two-dimensional expanses of color, juxtaposed as if sheets of cut-and-pasted paper.
-Set against a dramatic halo at center, the guitar comes to the fore, constructed with pink, blue, brown and red, while the teal table upon which it rests is echoed by the expansive blue sky in the intersecting window.
+Set against a dramatic halo at center, the guitar comes to the fore, constructed with pink, blue, brown, and red, while the teal table upon which it rests is echoed by the expansive blue sky in the intersecting window.

 Still life in front of a window at Saint-Raphael, 1919 | The Berlin State Museums